-In specific circumstances, Open Arms may fund a psychiatric assessment for the partners, recent expartners, and children of veterans, to inform treatment planning.
-This is a limited service and is restricted to those clinically assessed by their Open Arms clinician as requiring psychiatric assessment.
+In specific circumstances, Open Arms may fund a psychiatric assessment for the partners, recent expartners, and children of Vietnam veterans, to inform treatment planning.
+This service is restricted to the partners, recent ex-partners, and children of Vietnam veterans who are clinically assessed by their Open Arms clinician as requiring psychiatric assessment.
 Ongoing treatment outside of the assessment is not funded by Open Arms.
 Open Arms will work with the client's Open Arms or external counsellor and their GP to facilitate an appropriate referral.